RaphRsl/42-cursus_Transcendence/README.md

   - **Python (Django)** / **Vanilla JavaScript** / **PostgreSQL** / **HTML/CSS** / **ThreeJS** / **Docker** / **Docker Compose**

 - **Key Features:**
+  - Designed as a **single-page application** (SPA) for improved performance and user experience, allowing instant interactions without full page reloads.
   - Developed using a secure and scalable backend with **Django**.
   - Implemented user authentication with **Two-Factor Authentication (2FA)** and **JWT**.
   - Deployed the entire application using **Docker** containers for consistency and ease of setup.
   - Enabled game modes, including single-player against AI and multiplayer modes.
   - Created dynamic customization options for user experiences.
   - Managed a full-fledged tournament system for competitive play.
-  - Designed advanced 3D graphics using **ThreeJS** to provide an immersive experience.
+  - Designed advanced 3D graphics using ThreeJS to provide an immersive experience.

 ## Technical Notions and Key Parts